- Product and Technical Support

 - How do I set up a Gallery between just two species?

-- Open the Comparison page for the group containing the songs (by clicking the group title on the Groups Panel).
+- From within the game (press 'Play' button), open the Comparison page for the group containing the songs (by clicking the group title on the Groups Panel).
 Then check the checkboxes for the two species you want.
 If they're not in the same group, then do this for each group that contains a song you want in your gallery.

 - I'm working on a group with more than four species in it.
 How do I get the last ones into the gallery?